This is who we are

 The answer was a resounding 'yes'.

-EWA raised scholarships to enable a public sector woman to join each cohort ( LAPD, FBI and more)
+EWA fundraises to enable a public sector woman to join selected cohorts ( LAPD, FBI, ATF and more) at no cost

 The Awardee not only benefits in her own career, but she also learns how to coach and mentor, and joins the Alumnae group to pass her knowledge on to those who follow.
 The ladder of success for our women is always moving in both directions - reaching up and reaching down.